department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/learning-center-mvp/template-requirements.md

 9. Pension
 10. Records
 11. VA account and profile
-12. General <--added 7/22: Label TBD.
-We need some kind of category that's agnostic of benefits and not about your account/profile.
-These are more general customer issues and sitewide things.
-IRIS examples: User is having problems opening a PDF link on our site; someone is just looking for general 'contact us' phone number or email.

-~These larger administration topic categories are for content that doesn't fit into one of the neat benefit or service categories above.
-These were originally incuded in the list of non-beneficiary audience tags, but they're not really audiences; it's meant to signify topic category that's super broad and not a benefit or service.~

-~Example: VA fiduciaries is an audience type; they work with Veterans on behalf of VA; they are assigned by VA, and they may span multipiple benefits/services, because they're assigned to the Veteran, not to a benefit/service.
-So for some `fiduciary` audience topics, the content might have the topic tag `Veterans Benefits Administration.`~

-~14.Veterans Benefits Administration~

-~15.
-Veterans Health Administration~

-~16.
-National Cemetery Administration~
+12. Other topics and questions <--Label TBD card sort

 ## FE audience tags

-Up to 3 total from either the beneficiary **or** non-beneficiary category.
-Cannot mix beneficiary and non-beneficiary tags.
+~Up to 3 total from~ Authors can select 1 beneficiary **or** 1 non-beneficiary audience. ~Cannot mix beneficiary and non-beneficiary tags.~

-For example:

-- You can tag a page with “All Veterans,” (or one of the veteran sub-group tags), and “Family members,” and “Service members.”
-- But not “Women Veterans” and “Lenders, appraisers, and other real estate professionals.”

 **Beneficiaries ("you're a Veteran or receive VA benefits"):**

-Up to 3 can be selected, but only 1 from the Veterans list.
+~Up to 3 can be selected, but only 1 from the Veterans list.~

-- All Veterans - Content author can select the broad category "All Veterans" or one of the sub-Veteran tags:
-  - Elderly Veterans [TBD card sort variation test: ~Senior and aging~ Older Veterans / Veterans age 65+]
+- All Veterans
+- Veterans age 65+ with complex care needs <-- TBD card sort
 - Former prisoners of war
 - Gulf War Veterans
 - Incarcerated Veterans
 - Korean War Veterans
 - LGBTQ Veterans
 - Minority Veterans
 - Native American Veterans
 - Vietnam War Veterans
 - Women Veterans
 - World War II Veterans
 - Family members and caregivers
 - Service members

 **Non-beneficiaries ("you work with Veterans or with VA"):**

-Up to 3 tags can be selected.

 - Schools, administrators, and other education professionals
 - Career counselors and other employment specialists